Washington commercial landlords could get coronavirus relief on tax bills under new Assessor proposal

 Nationally, landlords only collected 59% of rent from retail tenants in May, according to research from commercial real estate analytics firm Datex.
 Some major national chains, including 24 Hour Fitness, AMC Theaters, Bed Bath and Beyond, Old Navy and H&M, didn’t pay a cent in May.
 Lynnwood-based retailer Zumiez said early during the lockdown it would stop paying rent on more than 700 locations in order to negotiate with landlords.

-At Harvard Market on the corner of Pike Street and Broadway on Capitol Hill, rent collections have fallen by roughly 30% from 2019, said owner Morris Groberman.
+At Harvard Market, a small shopping center on the corner of Pike Street and Broadway on Capitol Hill, rent collections have fallen by roughly 30% from 2019, said owner Morris Groberman.

 “My property, because I’m not getting my rents, is not as valuable,” he said.
 “But I’m still responsible for paying all my taxes, all my [maintenance costs] and my mortgage.”